985185/volve-well-knowledge-graph/README.md

 For each whitelisted Volve well, the generator writes:

 - wells/<well>/manifest.md (human-readable)
 - wells/<well>/manifest.json (machine-readable)

-Artifacts are grouped into lifecycle-relevant buckets such as:
+Manifests are bucketed into lifecycle-relevant categories such as:

-- DDR (XML, PDF, HTML)
-- Well construction and well technical reports
+- Well_Construction_Reports
+- DDR_XML, DDR_PDF, DDR_HTML
-- Logs (LAS, DLIS, LIS)
+- Logs (LAS, DLIS, LIS plus well log folders)
+- Survey_Trajectory
-- Survey and trajectory
+- WellTechnical_General
-- Seismic and models (where applicable)
 - Other

-The generator also applies:
+In addition, v1.3 applies:

 - De-duplication by normalized filename within each well and bucket using a deterministic path-preference rule
-- Foreign-well reference flagging for file rows (directories are ignored)
+- Cross-well reference flagging on file entries (directories are ignored)

+## Generating the input catalog

+This repo expects a prebuilt master catalog CSV named:

+- out_wellkg_v3_catalog_v1.csv

+You generate this catalog outside this repository (for example, using Databricks to crawl the Volve mount and export a CSV).

+Reference pipeline:
+- Volve Metadata Discovery Index (Databricks catalog crawl + tagging): https://github.com/985185/volve-metadata-index

+The output of that crawl can be filtered/renamed into out_wellkg_v3_catalog_v1.csv as long as it contains the required columns listed below.

 ## Inputs

-This project expects a prebuilt master catalog CSV generated elsewhere (for example, from a Databricks or Unity Catalog crawl).

-You provide the catalog locally (do not commit it).
-The default expected filename is:

-- out_wellkg_v3_catalog_v1.csv

-Minimum required columns:
+Minimum required columns in out_wellkg_v3_catalog_v1.csv:

 - path
 - name